cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 }

 type Manager interface {
+	// Emit emits events to both clients and state machine listeners.
+These events MUST be emitted deterministically
+	// and should be assumed to be part of blockchain consensus.
     Emit(proto.Message) error

+	// EmitLegacy emits legacy untyped events to clients only.
+These events do not need to be emitted deterministically
+	// and are not part of blockchain consensus.
-    EmitLegacy(eventType string, attrs ...LegacyEventAttribute) error }
+    EmitLegacy(eventType string, attrs ...LegacyEventAttribute) error

+    // EmitClientOnly emits events only to clients.
+These events do not need to be emitted deterministically
+    // and are not part of blockchain consensus.
+    EmitClientOnly(proto.Message) error
+}
 ```

-By definition, typed events emitted with `Emit` are part of consensus and can be observed by other modules while
+Typed events emitted with `Emit` can be observed by other modules and thus must be deterministic and should be assumed
+to be part of blockchain consensus (whether they are part of the block or app hash is left to the runtime to specify).

-legacy events emitted by `EmitLegacy` are not considered to be part of consensus and cannot be observed by other
+Events emitted by `EmitLegacy` and `EmitClientOnly` are not considered to be part of consensus and cannot be observed
-modules.
+by other modules.
+If there is a client-side need to add events in patch releases, these methods can be used.

 Design questions:
 * should we allow overriding event managers (like `sdk.Context.WithEventManager`)?
-* should there be a way to "silently" emit typed events that aren't part of consensus?

 #### Block Info Service